Sauciu1/BO-Coli/ReadMe.md

 Most important data is found at[.\notebooks\batch_bayesian_test.ipynb](.\notebooks\batch_bayesian_test.ipynb)

-To run the project, locally you will need python 3.13 installed on the system, from within project folder:
+To run the project locally you will need python 3.13 installed on the system, from within project folder:

 ``` bash